djalbat/yapp/README.md

 renderStyle(syntaxStyle); // Likely always needed

-renderStyle(firaCodeStyle); // Only needed for FiraCode support.
+renderStyle(firaCodeStyle); // Only needed for Fira Code support.
 ```
 Note that the `renderStyles()` and `renderStyle()` functions, available via the [Easy with Style](https://github.com/djalbat/easy-with-style) package, are now being employed.

 The remainder of this section shows how to override the default and syntax styles.
-FiraCode is dealt with separately in its own section further down.
+Fira Code is dealt with separately in its own section further down.

 The default style looks like this: